pwgit-create/AppWish/README.md

 ### How does it work
-<p>App Wish makes request to an Open AI model (ChatGPT) with requests to build an app.
-It will try to compile the code received and if it fails it retries again (up to 5 times).</p>
+<p>App Wish makes requests to an Open AI model (ChatGPT) and builds a fully functional app for you with the responses it receives.
+It will try to compile the code received and if it fails it retries again until a successful compilation is achieved .</p>